Vaesea/HaxeTux-Old/README.md

 * Make sure you have the latest version of HaxeFlixel and Flixel-Addons installed.
 * Make sure you have the latest version of Lime installed.
 * I think you also need the latest version of hxcpp?
 I'm not sure.
+* I also think you need the latest version of openfl?
+I'm not sure.
 * Go to the folder where the game's Project.xml is in a terminal and type "lime test windows -debug" if you're on Windows, "lime test mac -debug" if you're on Mac or "lime test linux -debug" if you're on Linux.

 ## Why does this exist?